Advertisement

 A woman with metastatic breast cancer finding peace outdoors.

-Nutrition and exercise are often discussed in terms of reducing risk of cancer and helping people with some early-stage cancers cope with symptoms and side effects of treatment.
-But how do nutrition and exercise fit into the management of an advanced-stage cancer like metastatic breast cancer?
+Nutrition and exercise are often discussed in terms of reducing cancer risk and helping people with some early-stage cancers cope with symptoms and side effects of treatment.
+But how do a healthy diet and physical activity fit into the management of an advanced-stage cancer like metastatic breast cancer?

-Metastatic breast cancer, also called MBC, is an advanced cancer that began in the breasts, but has spread to other areas of the body.
-It is estimated that over 150,000 women in the United States are currently living with metastatic breast cancer.
-The vast majority of patients are women, and MBC is very rare among men.
+Metastatic breast cancer (MBC) is cancer that begins in the breasts and spreads to other areas of the body.
+It is estimated that more than 168,000 people in the United States are currently living with the condition.
+The vast majority are women.
+MBC is rare among men.

-The potential benefits of exercise for people living with MBC are not well studied.
-In previous decades, lifestyle approaches like changes to diet and exercise were not believed to have much impact on easing symptoms or improving treatment outcomes.
+The potential benefits of exercise and good nutrition for people living with MBC were not widely studied in the past.
+In previous decades, lifestyle approaches like these were not believed to have much impact on easing symptoms or improving treatment outcomes.

-Today, there seems to be a growing interest in the topic.
-This may be due to the fact that treatments for MBC have improved and expanded over the past few years.
-People who are diagnosed with MBC today have many more treatment options than those who were diagnosed five or ten years ago.
-Patients today are living longer.
-As a result, both patients and healthcare providers are interested in ways to improve quality of life.
+Today, there is more research.
+This is partly because MBC treatments have improved and expanded in recent years.
+People who are diagnosed with MBC today have more options than those who were diagnosed 10 or even 5 years ago.
+Many are living longer.
+As a result, scientists, healthcare providers, and people with MBC are exploring more ways to improve quality of life.

 Exercise and MBC

-For people living with MBC, exercise should always be done under the guidance of a healthcare provider.
-Remember that MBC is different for everyone—it affects different areas of the body, presents different symptoms and requires different treatments.
-Not every form of exercise will be safe or appropriate for every patient.
+For those living with MBC, exercise should always be done under the guidance of a healthcare provider.
+Remember that MBC is different for everyone.
+It affects different areas of the body, presents different symptoms, and requires different treatments.
+Not every form of fitness will be safe or appropriate for every person.
 If you are living with MBC and interested in exercise, or taking part in a sport or activity, talk to your healthcare team about how to exercise safely.

 Nutrition and MBC

-Similar to exercise, the ways in which nutrition may be able to impact survival rates or quality of life in patients with MBC are not well studied, and research is ongoing.
-Some of the available research supports the idea that women living with MBC can benefit from individualized treatment plans that include changes to diet and nutrition, and that diet and nutrition have a place in the treatment of advanced cancers.
+Similar to exercise, the effects of nutrition on MBC survival rates or quality of life has not been widely studied in the past, and research is ongoing.
+Some available research supports the idea that people living with MBC can benefit from individualized treatment plans that include changes to diet and nutrition.
+It also supports diet and nutrition having a place in the treatment of advanced cancers.

-Nutrition should also be a focus for patients undergoing chemotherapy or radiation therapy, and patients recovering from surgery.
-Adequate amounts of protein, healthy fats, whole grains, fiber and other nutrients are important for the body’s healing and recovery from treatment.
+Nutrition should be a focus for people undergoing chemotherapy or radiation therapy, and people recovering from surgery.
+Adequate amounts of protein, healthy fats, whole grains, fiber, and other nutrients are important for the body’s healing and recovery.
 Your healthcare provider may recommend changes to diet that may help manage these side effects.

 Featured Content